Model Profiles#

 profiles overFP16

 .
-See Quantization for more details.Optimization Profile: Latency-optimized profiles are selected over throughput-optimized profiles by default.
+See Quantization for more details.Optimization Target: Latency-optimized profiles are selected over throughput-optimized profiles by default.

-Tensor Parallelism: Profiles with higher tensor parallelism values are preferred.
-For example, a profile that requires 8 GPUs to run will be selected over one which requires 4 GPUs.
+Tensor Parallelism: Profiles with higher tensor parallelism (TP) values are preferred.
+For example, a profile with a TP value of 8 (which requires 8 GPUs to run) will be selected over one with a TP value of 4, assuming enough GPUs are available to run both.

 This selection will be logged at startup.
 For example: